Heating Instructions

 • Check internal temp: Burgers should reach 165°F (74°C) at the center.

-• Optional: Broil for 203 minutes at the end if you want a slightly crisp top.
+• Optional: Broil for 2 to 3 minutes at the end if you want a slightly crisp top.

 Traditional Turkey Breast with Gravy